 The Quest Coffee Master’s guide to home brewing the perfect espresso, with everything you need to know about equipment, cost, beans, and full instructions on how to prepare and brew.

-You have your espresso machine?
-Great, let’s get started!
 Enjoying barista-style coffee in the comfort of your own home doesn’t have to cost you hundreds of dollars, it’s actually quite affordable.
-Below, we’ll take you through everything you need to know about homebrewing using your espresso machine.
+We’ll take you through everything you need to know about homebrewing using your espresso machine.
 With tips, tricks and knowledge directly from the baristas at our Quest Burleigh Cafe, through to our roasting team with over 10 years experience in the coffee industry.
-This read is your ultimate guide to homebrewing espresso – from how much coffee you need to how long you should pour for, the materials needed and how much it costs, let’s get started.

 What kind of coffee does an espresso make?

-An espresso makes espresso style coffee (as the name would imply) which has a rich, full-bodied flavour that is strong in taste.
+An espresso makes espresso style coffee which has a rich, full-bodied flavour that is strong in taste.
 We enjoy espresso because it’s pleasant to sip with a nice crema that is produced by the extraction process.
-Espresso is a metal-filtered coffee and as a result some coffee solids and sediment gets left in the coffee.
-This is part of the experience of consuming espresso coffee, compared to other styles of brewing methods.

 What equipment do I need from home brewing espresso and how much will it cost?